inference-labs-inc/JSTprove/README.md

 ```

 > Refer to the Expander README for the authoritative verification command(s), which may change over time.

+> **Why inside the repo?** Our example commands and helper scripts assume `./Expander` as the manifest path.
+Keeping Expander elsewhere can lead to `manifest path 'Expander/Cargo.toml' does not exist` errors unless you always pass absolute paths.

 *(You do **not** need to clone ECC separately unless you plan to override Cargo git sources; Cargo will fetch ECC automatically when building JSTprove.)*